backdrop-contrib/notify/README.txt

  - Send batch now: Force sending a notification batch without waiting for the next cron run.
-Note that if the number of notifications queue exceeds the maximum number of notifications to send out per cron run, only the maximum number is sent.
+Note that if the number of notifications queue exceeds the maximum number of users to process out per cron run, only the maximum number of users are processed.
 The rest will be queued for the next cron run or the next manual send batch (whatever happens first).

  - Truncate queue: Truncate the queue of pending notifications without sending out any notifications.